Macau: Is it Just for Gamblers? A Macau Travel Guide For First Time Visitors!

 The room was very spacious and welcoming in the sense that it had many of the amenities you might find in your own home.
 There was a tea and coffee making station where you could steep your own cup of English Breakfast or brew a little espresso, there were fuzzy robes and slippers to lounge around in, and there was a large bowl filled with tropical fruits as a nice welcome gesture.

-Sheraton Macau Decor close up details
+Sheraton Macau Decor close up details which were luxurious to say the least

 I found the room to be very versatile in terms of the type of traveller it caters to: there was a nice sofa with an ottoman for those who like to read, a large glass desk and excellent Wi-fi for those needing to stay connected for work, and a 42-inch flat screen TV (with English channels!) for those wanting to watch movies after raiding the mini-bar.